rihan97/Number-Of-Tins-Needed/readme.md

 | 34           | 45          | 65         | 2                       | 765 metres (squared)     |

-Feel free to use your own test data to have a go at calculating the supply voltage.
+Feel free to use your own test data to have a go at calculating the result.